farshed/farshed.github.io/src/content/blog/sinister-ux.md

 pubDate: 'October 21 2023'
 ---

-Sinister user experience (SUX - pun intended) is the deliberate and often deceptive degradation of user experience for the benefit of the entity offering the service.
+Sinister user experience (SUX - pun intended) is the deliberate and often deceptive degradation of user experience for the benefit of the entity offering the experience.
 The term is similar to [dark patterns](https://en.wikipedia.org/wiki/Dark_pattern) but broader in its coverage of unethical or deceptive practices.

 A UX qualifies to be SUX when: